Most Active Stories

 Since the launch of the Farm Brewery program on January 1st, 2013, 14 breweries have received farm brewery licenses, including Brown’s Brewing Company, based in Troy.

-“For us it’s about marketing and pride – we’re a local brewery and a local company, so we like to use as many local ingredients as we can,” said Gregg Stacey, vice president and director of marketing for Brown’s.
+“For us it’s about marketing and pride – we just like being local.
+We’re a local brewery and a local company, so we like to use as many local ingredients as we can,” said Gregg Stacey, vice president and director of marketing for Brown’s.

 This year Brown’s produced a small-batch Harvest IPA sourced with locally grown hops.
 But Stacey said because the small number of growers in New York and not many folks processing the hops, it restricts what the breweries can make with the ingredients, because fresh hops have a relatively short shelf life.